jwilkinson1122/custom_addons/nwp_pod_commission/README.rst

    :alt: License: AGPL-3

 ==================
-Medical Commission
+Podiatry Commission
 ==================

-This module allows you to define fixed or variable fees on medical services through actions.
+This module allows you to define fixed or variable fees on pod services through actions.
 Commissions can be changed on Procedure Requests or Procedures.